 Know how you’ll use your crops

 Know your crop’s end purpose and the best way to preserve it.
 Is it just for fresh eating during the summer months?
-Or are you hoping to harvest and preserve them for eating year-round.
+Or are you hoping to harvest and preserve it for eating year-round?

-Know the best way to preserve your crops.
 Some crops, such as zucchini, are really only good for fresh eating as there aren’t many great ways to preserve it that have favorable results.
 (If you’re looking for more ways to use zucchini, try this zucchini blossoms recipe and quick & easy zucchini pickles.)